- 3 hours

 The Vatican Museums see upwards of 35,000 visitors per day in the high season (Easter - September) and there is very little air conditioning in the buildings.
 It can be very hot in peak summer and the crowds make it feel even hotter.
 We recommend visiting during the offseason if possible - October, November, January, and February are the least crowded and least hot months to plan a visit with kids.
-Please keep in mind that the Vatican is generally more crowded on Mondays, Wednesdays, and Saturdays.
-It is best to book this tour on a Tuesday, Thursday, or Friday, in the early afternoon when the morning crowds are more likely to have thinned out.

-Does this tour include the gardens?
+Does this tour include the Vatican Gardens?

 Does this walk "skip the line"?

 Yes, we use reserved, timed tickets to bypass the ticket line at the entrance.
 Context, as all other registered tour companies with special accounts at the Vatican, can enter without waiting in the general entry line.
 Despite using the reserved entrance, "skipping the line," does not alleviate the biggest difficulty in visiting the Vatican: the crowds.
 The most important consideration is timing your visit to avoid large tour groups and cruise ships.
 We schedule our walks to try and find the best conditions inside the museums.
-Please note, Roma Passes can not be used for the Vatican.
+Please note, that Roma Passes can not be used for this tour.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.